 By using CMS, you can create CMS collections and items.
 A collection is a specific content type such as blog posts for example.
 Each collection is then made up of fields (text, images, publish date, etc.).
-Each blog post is then an item within the blog collection.
+Each blog post is an item within the blog collection.
 Simply put, with CMS collection you can create just one design template for each of your collections.

-This works pretty similarly in creating your e-commerce collections.
-They are created for you once you enable e-commerce for a project.
+This works pretty similarly in creating your ecommerce collections.
+They are created for you once you enable ecommerce for a project.
 You can edit the settings of these collections to customize and enrich them with custom fields.
-Collection templates pages allow you to smoothen this entire process
+Collection templates pages allow you to smoothen this entire process.

 Customize your shop layout

-Customize your transactional emails
+Design your transactional emails

 Build custom interactions and animations

 The best thing is that you don't even have to create those animations alone.
-There are more than 20+ preset interactions and animations you can add to your site in just a few clicks.
+There are more than 20 preset interactions and animations you can add to your site in just a few clicks.

-Can I use Webflow for Ecommerce?
+Can I use Webflow for ecommerce?

 Can I use WooCommerce with Webflow?

-You can use WooCommerce with Webflow with the help of Udesly.
+Yes, you can use WooCommerce with Webflow with the help of Udesly.